Measurement-based cooling of many-body quantum systems: Measurement-based Cooling

-When the system is fully polarized, it will be very close to the ground state of the new Hamiltonian.
-In step II, we do an adiabatic depolarization, which is a well-known technique used for attaining very low temperatures \cite{giauque1933,de1933,shepherd1965}, by switching off the external field very slowly.
-According to the quantum adiabatic theorem and under certain conditions about the system, the state of the slowly varying Hamiltonian will remain in the vicinity of the ground state of the instantaneous Hamiltonian.
-Eventually, when the field is completely off, the system will be found very close to its true ground state.
+In Step II, we do an adiabatic depolarization, which is a well-known technique used for attaining very low temperatures by switching off the external field very slowly \cite{giauque1933,de1933,shepherd1965}.
+According to the quantum adiabatic theorem \cite{bachmann2017} and under certain conditions about the system, the state of the slowly varying system will remain in the vicinity of the ground state of the instantaneous Hamiltonian.
+Eventually, when the field is completely turned off, the system ends up very close to its true ground state.
 Note that applying this scheme does not require knowing the exact Hamiltonian of the bare system.

+The most prominent application of quantum control is the optimal control of solid state Nuclear Magnetic Resonance (NMR) which has been actively pursued for a long time \cite{chuang2005,khaneja2005,nielsen2007,ram2022}.
+In the following analysis, we shall assume an NMR setting of small quantum spin chains as a prototype system, without loss of generality to other strongly-interacting many body quantum systems.
+We first employ projective measurements of single spins using single-particle detectors in A, then we utilize bulk detectors which measure the direction of the magnetization of multi-particle subsets in B.